monomadic/astryx/README.md

 [![LICENSE](https://img.shields.io/badge/license-MIT-blue.svg)](LICENSE)
 [![Minimum rustc version](https://img.shields.io/badge/rustc-1.42.0+-green.svg)](#rust-version-requirements)

-Astryx is yet another static web generator. *But this time it's totally different!* No, really.
+Astryx is a programming language for generating static web content and web frontend applications.
+What's that you say?
+Another static generator? *But this time it's totally different!* No, really.

 Why?

+- declarative, safe, correct language
+  - aspiring to be something like elm, but far easier and faster to get something going.
 - zero boilerplate
-- declarative, safe, correct
-- (optionally) single file script generates an entire site
+- (optionally) single file program generates an entire site
-- not specific to blogs, expressive enough for any applicable use case
+- not specific to blogs, expressive enough for any applicable use case including SPAs

 __NOTE: pre-production state, not even alpha yet. pushing updates regularly, check the kanban board for progress__